GoogleCloudPlatform/jit-groups/doc/site/sources/docs/jitgroups-environment.md

        ```

-    Replace the following:

-    +   `NAME`: the name of the environment.
+    Replace `NAME` with the name of the environment.

     The application uses the environment name as unique identifier and
     incorporates it into the name of Cloud Identity groups.
 Names must therefore comply with the following
     restrictions:

     +   Names are case-insensitive.
 You can't have two environments whose names only differ in casing.
     +   Names must be no longer than 16 characters.
     +   Names must only use the following characters: `A-Z`, `a-z`, `0-9`, `-`.

     The name can't be changed later.

-    +   `SCOPE`: the project, folder, or organization that this environment corresponds to.
-Set this to one of
-        the following values:

-        +   `projects/PROJECT_ID` where `PROJECT_ID` is a project ID
-        +   `folders/FOLDER_ID` where `FOLDER_ID` is a folder ID
-        +   `organizations/ORG_ID` where `ORG_ID` is an organization ID

-        Leave `resource_scope` blank if you don't want the module to set up IAM bindings for the environment's
-        service account.
+    !!!note
+        To add multiple environments, duplicate the highlighted section and assign unique
+        names to the modules and outputs.

+1. Authorize `terraform`:

+    ```sh
+    gcloud auth application-default login
+    ```

 1. Reinitialize Terraform and apply the configuration change:

     ```sh